Baden-Württemberg-class frigate: General characteristics

 Major design goals are reduced radar, infrared and acoustic signatures (stealth technology), something that was introduced to the German Navy with the Brandenburg-class frigates and was further developed with the Sachsen-class frigates and Braunschweig-class corvettes.

-Other important requirements are long maintenance periods: It should be possible to deploy Baden-Württemberg-class frigates for up to two years away from homeports with an average sea operation time of more than 5,000 hours per year (that's nearly 60%) which includes operation under tropical conditions.
+Other important requirements are long maintenance periods: It should be possible to deploy Baden-Württemberg-class frigates for up to two years away from homeports with an average sea operation time of more than 5,000 hours per year (nearly 60%) which includes operation under tropical conditions.
 For this reason, a combined diesel-electric and gas arrangement has been chosen for the machinery.
 This allows the substitution of large and powerful diesel engines for propulsion and sets of smaller diesel generators for electric power generation with a pool of med-sized diesel generators, reducing the number of different engines.

 To enhance survivability of the frigates, important systems are laid out in the two island principle, i.e. present at least twice at different places within the ship.
 This is also visible in the superstructures, which are split in two larger pyramidal deckhouses.
 The aerials of the Cassidian TRS-4D active electronically scanned array radar will be distributed over the two pyramids.
 This will ensure that the ship remains operational in case of severe damage, such as accidents or enemy action.
 It will also allow the frigates to keep station if needed when something breaks down and no replacement is available.

 An initial batch of four frigates was ordered by the German Navy on 26 June 2007.
 The initial batch of four ships costs around 2.2 billion euros.
 In April 2007, a contract with Finmeccanica was signed for delivery of Otobreda 127 mm Vulcano main guns as well as remote-controlled light gun turrets for the Baden-Württemberg class.
 The initially considered 155 mm MONARC gun, as well as the naval GMLRS rocket launcher, were dropped due to problems with the navalization of these land-based systems.
 The deal with Oto Melara had become opportune, because Germany still had countertrade obligations towards Italy, as Italy had purchased two German Type 212 submarines.

 The Baden-Württemberg-class frigates are equipped with one 127mm main gun, two 27mm auto cannons and seven 12.7mm machine guns for defence against air and surface targets.
 The vessels are also armed with non-lethal weapons, such as water cannons and searchlights for non-provocative deterrence and defence.
 Beyond capabilities that might be provided by the ship's helicopter(s), sensors for anti-submarine warfare have not been integrated into the platform while the ship's air defence capability is limited to relatively short-range point defence systems.